moveit/moveit_drake/README.md

 ### .stl support

 Unfortunately, Drake does not support `.stl` files (11/28/2024, see [drake#19408](https://github.com/RobotLocomotion/drake/issues/19408)).
 We're working around this by replacing the `.stl` files in the urdf string with `.obj` files in the plugin implementations.
 Make sure that the moveit config you're using contains the relevant `.stl` files.
 If it doesn't, take a look into the scripts/ directory.
 We've provided a simple python script to add additional `.obj` files for given `.stl` files.
 Usage:

 ```
 ./scripts/convert_stl_to_obj.py /PATH/TO/YOUR/MESH/DIR
 ```
+Don't forget to rebuild your description package so the .obj files are copied into the workspace's install directory.